anandaswarup/phrase_break_prediction/README.md

         "num_epochs": 50
     }
     ```
-    To experiment with different values for model parameters/training hyperparameters, `config.json` will have to be modified.
+    To experiment with different values for model parameters/training hyperparameters, this file will have to be modified.

-5. Train the model
+3. Train the model

     ```python
-    python train.py \
+    python word_embedding_blstm_train.py \
         --config_file <path to config.json> \
         --data_dir <Directory containing the processed dataset> \
         --expereiment_dir <Directory where training artifacts will be saved> \
         --resume_checkpoint_path <If specified, load specified checkpoint and resume training>
     ```

-6. Evaluate the model
+4. Evaluate the model on the heldout test set

     ```python
-    python evaluate.py \
+    python word_embedding_blstm_evaluate.py \
         --config_file <path to config.json> \
         --vocab_dir <Directory containing the vocab files> \
-        --test_data_dir <Directory containing the test dataset> \
+        --test_data_dir <Directory containing the heldout test set> \
         --model_checkpoint <Trained model checkpoint to use for eval>
     ```